devulapallisai/Tinkerer/README.md

 If anybody wants Admin role then send your email to me.
-I will assign Admin role for testing.
+I will assign Admin role for testing and even for successful connection with database you have to get a env file(Contact me and I will share the key).